EtienneCmb/visbrain/docs/sleep.rst

 r                       REM stage
 ==============          =================

-After pressing one of those keys, data coming from the next window will be prompted automatically so that you can continue scoring.
+After pressing one of those keys, the software will automatically scroll through to the next epoch so that you can continue scoring.

 .. warning::
    If no canvas are selected the shortcuts might not work.
 Simply click on a canvas (on a channel / spectrogram / hypnogram) before starting to score to avoid this issue.